SherineAwad/multiomicsGRN/README.md

 | metacluster_196.3| EcR_usp    | Nr1h4     | 1.04865e-07             | metacluster_64.14| 0.539514             |
 | metacluster_196.3| EcR_usp    | Nr2f1     | 8.38436e-08             | metacluster_64.14| 0.995238             |

-**Notes:**
-- `motif_similarity_qvalue` = statistical score (FDR-adjusted p-value).
-Smaller values mean stronger similarity between motifs.
-- `similar_motif_id` = the motif cluster this motif is most similar to.
-- `orthologous_identity` = percent sequence identity between the TF gene in your species and an orthologous TF from another species.

 ---

 -  🧠 **The `.feather` file** tells you **“where might a motif bind?”** — i.e., which genomic regions look like good binding sites for each motif (based purely on DNA sequence similarity).